 - Support these clusters in choosing and carrying out campaigns.

-- Develop leadership of chaverim by offering opportunities for training.
+- Develop leadership of chaverim by offering opportunities for training and action.

 - Recruit chaverim for T’ruah’s immersive experiences once these are possible.